askasp/ask-auth/readme.md

 ### Prerequisites

 Ensure that you have Rust and Cargo installed on your system.
-This library uses `axum` for web handling and oauth2 for the basic authentication pingponging with the oauth2 provider.
+This library uses `axum` for web handling and oauth2 for the basic authentication pingponging with the oauth2 crate.

 ### Installation